carpentries/instructor-training/_episodes/15-lesson-study.md

 {: .challenge}

-> ## You Cannot Just Ask
+> ## "Do You Understand?" is a Bad Question
 >
-> Self-assessments of skill level are usually inaccurate
+> Learners are often reluctant to admit when they do not understand.
+Furthermore, self-assessments of skill in the absence of formative assessment are often inaccurate
 > because of the [Dunning-Kruger effect](https://en.wikipedia.org/wiki/Dunning%E2%80%93Kruger_effect):
 > the less people know about a subject,
 > the less accurate their estimate of their knowledge is.
-This is one reason why assessments should be specific, as
-> opposed to asking if everyone understands.
+Therefore, if you ask a room full of people
+> "Do you understand?" the result will invariably be a number of 'yes' responses (many of them inaccurate) which tend to drown out a
+> variable amount of silence.
+Instead, a targeted formative assessment takes the inaccuracy and stress of self-judgement away and demonstrates to all whether understanding has
+> met the instructor's goal.
 {: .callout}